jshirts03/startup/notes.md

 // OUTPUT: My name is Eich.
 I am a programmer
 ```

+**ACTUALLY REALLY IMPORTANT JAVASCRIPT FUNCTIONS**

+1) Javascript elements to select an html element (NOT USED IN REACT!)
+Imperatively change the DOM:
+   - `document.getElementById(id)` will select a certain html element with id
+   - `document.querySelect(selector)` returns the first element that matches a certain CSS selector (element)

+2) React uses instead these functions that work declaratively (returning html instead of manipulating existing html)
+   - `useState` creates a variable and a setVariable function that sets the initial value and the function can be used to change that value
+   - `useEffect` used on things that can cause side effects (non html rendering).
+The first parameter is the code you want to run, the second parameter, the dependency array uses the []. [] alone means only do this once.
+This prevents the code from running every time the component updates or rerenders.

 ## React Part 1: Routing

 We are transferring our project from pure html and css to React.
 We use the `Browser Router` component along with the `Routes` and `Route` tags to make the webpage routed through React instead of the browser using <a> tags.
 That is why none of the url's you see in websites ends with .html, because they're using React routing or another similar service.